naringas/blog/_drafts/2021_-03-15-Modal-logics.md

 ---
-title: Modal logics
+title: 20th century logic
 tags: mathematics logic computing
 excerpt_separator: <!--more-->
 ---

-Part of what I have learned during the almost one year of my masters in computer science has been logic.
+Most of what I have learned during the almost one year of my masters in computer science has been logic.

 I already knew some logic.
 I knew about [0th order logic](https://en.wikipedia.org/wiki/Zeroth-order_logic) , better known as propositional logic (the rudimentary logic of "not", "and", "or", and "implies").
 And I knew enough [1st order logic](https://en.wikipedia.org/wiki/First-order_logic) (preidate logic) to be able to use use it.
 But this post isn't about them, it's about 20th century contributions to the subject.